Depart home for Cape Town, South Africa

 We’ll keep our eyes open for painted wild dogs, who roam vast areas and can therefore be very elusive.
 But since this preserve has an estimated one third of all the remaining endangered wild dogs, we’ve got a fighting chance of seeing them.
 Don’t forget to look up; you might spot black and white colobus monkeys staring down from the branches of the riverine forest, while flashing their tasseled white tails.

-Savor a last dinner at our luxurious wilderness retreat tonight.
+Savor a last dinner at our luxurious wilderness lodge tonight.

 Fly to Zanzibar and relax into your opulent oceanfront hotel